“If you eat and drink more calories than you burn off, then you’ll gain weight,”–Coca-Cola

 From Ignoring Evidence to Applying it

-What are the prominent associations and causes of obesity?
+What are some of the prominent associations and causes of obesity?

 - Genetics: Genetically susceptible populations